liek51/civet/docs/civet_XML.md

 False (case-blind).
 If omitted, the attribute defaults to False.
 Input files must exist at the start of the pipeline.
-A pipeline is free (even encouraged) to check that all input files exist at the start of the pipeline, to fail early rather than encounter a 'file not found’ error partially through the pipeline execution.
+A pipeline is free (even encouraged) to check that all input files exist at the start of the pipeline, to fail early rather than encounter a 'file not found' error partially through the pipeline execution.

 The `temp` attribute is optional, and can have the values True or False (case-blind).
 If omitted, it defaults to False.
-Temp files will be deleted at the end of the pipeline’s execution.
+Temp files will be deleted at the end of the pipeline's execution.
 A `filespec` attribute may be specified on a temp file.
-If so, the file will have the name provided, otherwise, it will have an arbitrary name generated, as if by Python’s `tempfile.NamedTemporaryFile()`.
+If so, the file will have the name provided, otherwise, it will have an arbitrary name generated, as if by Python's `tempfile.NamedTemporaryFile()`.

 The `in_dir` attribute is optional.
 If present, it specifies the directory id of the directory in which the file or directory is located